neondatabase/website/content/docs/manage/projects.md

 <TabItem>

 The [Neon CLI projects update command](/docs/reference/cli-projects#update) supports IP Allow configuration.
-For example, this command configures IP for an existing Neon project:
+For example, the following command configures IP for an existing Neon project.
+Multiple entries are separated by a space.
+No delimiter is required.

 ```bash
 neonctl projects update falling-salad-31638542 --ip-allow 192.168.1.1 192.168.1.2